Data model

 deleted_at timestamp Date of deletion

-Physical security equipment
+Physical security device

 Champ Type Description